Azure/azure-sdk-for-python/sdk/core/azure-core/samples/README.md

 These are some code snippets that show the way in which end users can customize the behavior.

-[shared_transport.py](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/core/azure-core/samples/shared_transport.py) - samples of how to create a sync pipeline
+[shared_transport.py](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/core/azure-core/samples/shared_transport.py) - samples of how to use a shared sync transport
+[shared_transport_async.py](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/core/azure-core/samples/shared_transport_async.py) - samples of how to use a shared async transport